iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ### A Metric Space of Value Functions

-To apply the Banach fixed point theorem on the Bellman operator, we must find a suitable function space where $\Bellman$ is a contraction.
+To apply the Banach fixed point theorem to the Bellman operator, we must find a suitable function space where $\Bellman$ is a contraction.
 A fitting choice are the bounded continuous functions over the states,
 $C^0_b(\States, \R)$ with distance given by the uniform norm